 The rest of the time I spent searching Manannan's bedroom.
-Large and ornate it was, with an oversized canopy bed dominating the room.
+Large and ornate it was, with an oversized canopy bed dominating it.
 In one drawer of a small vanity, which held the large mirror where the wizard groomed his dark features each day, I found a hand mirror.
 This I replaced, but noted for later use.
 In the back of another drawer, in the low dresser, buried beneath unmended hosiery and soiled undergarments, was an apparently forgotten bottle labeled: Rose Petal Essence.
 For me this was treasure; I remembered it as an ingredient also, although for which spell I was unsure at the time.
+I took it, praying my master would not notice it missing.